leandroadacosta/leandroadacosta.github.io/_posts/2017-03-13-hiring-developers-in-a-series-a-startup-stage.md

 ---
 lang: en
 layout: post
-title: Hiring developers in a Series-A start-up stage
+title: Hiring developers in a Series-A startup stage
-description: About hiring the right software developers to grow your technical team in a Series-A start-up stage strongly.
+description: About hiring the right software developers to grow your technical team in a Series-A startup stage strongly.
 ---
-After some time with this blog switched off, I'd like to switch it on again and write about hiring the right software developers to grow your technical team in a Series-A start-up stage strongly.
+After some time with this blog switched off, I'd like to switch it on again and write about hiring the right software developers to grow your technical team in a Series-A startup stage strongly.
 I want to share it through on my experience.

-In my last executive position, I had the opportunity of co-founding a successful start-up in Brazil.
+In my last executive position, I had the opportunity of co-founding a successful startup in Brazil.
 We built a digital lending platform called BankFacil since 2012 - now named as [Creditas](https://www.creditas.com.br).
 We grew up from five to over a hundred people in almost five years.
-Between 2015 and 2016, after we got a Series-A of investment, we scaled the company by nearly three times of size, from ~40 to ~100 in the whole start-up and the product/technical team from ~10 to ~30.
+Between 2015 and 2016, after we got a Series-A of investment, we scaled the company by nearly three times of size, from ~40 to ~100 in the whole startup and the product/technical team from ~10 to ~30.
 When you set up a business, you wear a lot of hats, and at that moment as CTO I spent way too much time hiring than another moment before.
 This year of 2017, [Creditas got a Series-B round](https://www.crunchbase.com/organization/bankfacil), and they are again growing and hiring.

 I'm living in Melbourne / Australia, and I have been as tech advisor and angel investor at [Rapidoo](https://www.rapidoo.com.br) since I left Creditas in August 2016.
 Rapidoo is a digital invoice factoring in Brazil and recently has been growing and hiring developers too.